Solar da Ponte

 At a Glance

-Great location at the very center of Tiradentes
+Great location at the very centre of Tiradentes

 Beautifully restored colonial house